deansher/morphics-v0.1/README.md

   through the space of legal wirings, much like genetic algorithms.

-The value proposition of morphics is that these three unusual characteristics, when guaranteed together, enable a world of snap-together components that is easy to understand, easy to work with, and provides a rare level of code reuse.
+The value proposition of morphics is that these three unusual characteristics, when used together and applied consistently, enable a world of snap-together components that is easy to understand, easy to work with, and provides a rare level of code reuse.

 This implementation of morphics is in PureScript.
 To help make our explanation simpler